 My formal art school training began in high school, after I completed my requirements for graduation at age 14.
 I spent my remaining high school years completing graduate level coursework in an accelerated art program, with advanced placement college courses for gifted and talented students.
 My teachers were encouraging, but at the same time they warned against seeking a career in the arts.
 They would often remind students that there are few career opportunities for fine artists, and that there is little possibility for steady income.
 For decades afterward, I never gave the idea of pursuing an art career another thought, although I never stopped painting.

 Because of this, I am dedicated to sharing my skills to help emerging artists realize their own potential, and I endeavor to help other artists improve their skills.
-Since 2005 I’ve been a feature writer and contributing editor for Art Calendar Magazine, the premier business magazine for professional visual artists.
+Since 2005 I’ve been a feature writer and contributing editor for Professional Artist Magazine, the premier business magazine for professional visual artists.
 I love writing for the magazine, and I love it when readers write to tell me that the advice or information in my articles have made an impact on their careers.
 It makes me feel like I’m making a difference in the art world by helping other artists to acquire skills to improve their lives.
 Another way I contribute is by teaching dozens of painting workshops each year.
 Through my painting lessons, I share the information and techniques that artists need to improve their work and create better paintings.
 I also inspire emerging artists through my lectures and seminars on art business and marketing, and provide them with the tools they need to follow their dreams and aspirations.

-Art Calendar Magazine, Professional Artist Magazine, The Crafts Report, and more
+Annie is a writer for Art Calendar Magazine, Professional Artist Magazine, The Crafts Report, and more

-Annie Strack teaching at Plaza Art Stores
+Annie Strack teaching at an art materials expo

 I have always been an artist; I can’t remember the first time I picked up a brush or created my first work of art.
 I used to paint as a hobby, until a harrowing incident at my previous job in 1998 that led me to change my life and my career.
 I had been working as a jeweler when a gang of armed robbers convinced me that it was time for a career change.
 It was while I laid bound and gagged with a gun to my head, listening to the gunmen discuss my fate as if my life had no more meaning than a discarded gum wrapper, that I had an epiphany; life is too short to waste even a moment on anything that we do not love, anything that does not bring passion and joy into our lives.
 I have been a full-time professional artist ever since.